 ^{}Corresponding author: Max Diegel (max.diegel@fu-berlin.de), Department of Economics, Boltzmannstr.20, D-14195 Berlin, Germany.
 Financial support from the Deutsche Forschungsgesellschaft through grant NA 365/6-1 (The Anchoring of Inflation Expectations) is gratefully acknowledged.
-We thank Jörg Breitung, Helmut Lütkepohl, Frank Schorfheide and participants of the 2020 seminar "Topics in Time Series Analysis" for helpful comments and suggestions.
+We thank Jörg Breitung and Helmut Lütkepohl for helpful comments and suggestions.
+A previous version of this paper was circulated under the title "The Role of Long-Term Inflation Expectations for the Transmission of Monetary Policy Shocks".